meracan/netcdf-swan/doc/README.md

         ├-- .bot
         └-- .node
 ```

-The directory path for the SWAN data, as well as the start year and start month,
-should be written in 'input_master.json' ahead of time so the script knows where to look when it runs.
-Ideally, the script (src) should be placed beside the data folder.
-Other path names are also stored in this json file,
+Ideally, netcdf-swan can be placed beside the data folder ("SWAN_DATA"),
-with the rest of the input as indicated in the s3-netcdf documentation.
+but the path to the data will be contained in an 'input' json object when reading/writing to s3 (see below).

 ## NetCDFSWAN